Child Grooming: Texas Penal Code §15.032

 Texas Criminal Law

-The legislature also made this one complicated.
+The legislature also made the law complicated.
 Try reading the law below.
 It’s difficult to comprehend on a first read, and perhaps even a second read.
 It also has many cross-references to other sections of the penal code that regular people don’t have memorized, making it even more complicated to grasp.

 What is the current Texas law about Child Grooming?

-The current Texas law defines the offense of Child Grooming in Penal Code Section §15.032 as follows:[1]
+Texas law currently defines the offense of Child Grooming in Penal Code Section §15.032 as follows:[1]

 (a) A person commits an offense if, with the intent that an offense under Chapter 43 or an offense involving sexual activity, the occurrence of which would subject the actor to criminal liability under Chapter 20A, 21, or 22, be committed, the person knowingly persuades, induces, entices, or coerces, or attempts to persuade, induce, entice, or coerce, a child younger than 18 years of age to engage in specific conduct that, under the circumstances surrounding the actor’s conduct as the actor believes them to be, would: